mrkkrp/markkarpov.com/tutorial/exceptions.md

 desc: This is a tutorial about exceptions in Haskell which originally was written as a chapter for the Intermediate Haskell book.
 date:
   published: March 3, 2019
+  updated: October 31, 2021
 ---

 *This text originally was written as a chapter for the [Intermediate Haskell][ih] book.
-Due to lack of progress with the book in the last year, other authors agreed to let me publish the text as a standalone tutorial so people can benefit at least from this part of our work.*
+Due to lack of progress with the book in the last year, other authors agreed to let me publish the text as a standalone tutorial so that people can benefit at least from this part of our work.*

 ```toc
 ```

-## Motivation for exceptions
+## The motivation for exceptions

 It is not uncommon to hear the opinion that exceptions are ugly and hard to work with.
 Especially in a language like Haskell, with its strong and